vdsm/virtual-dsm/readme.md

       - 'c *:* rwm'
     ```

-    Please note that even if you don't want DHCP, it's still recommended to enable this feature as it prevents NAT issues and increases performance by using a `macvtap` interface.
+    Please note that even if you don't want DHCP, it's still recommended to enable this feature, as it prevents NAT issues and increases performance by using a `macvtap` interface.
 In that case, just set a static IP from the DSM control panel after you enabled this mode.

-  * ### How do I passthrough the GPU?
+  * ### How do I pass-through the GPU?

-    To passthrough your Intel GPU, add the following lines to your compose file:
+    To pass-through your Intel GPU, add the following lines to your compose file:

     ```yaml
     environment: